Questions About Surgery and Services

 Can you give my animal shots while it’s there?

-You may have your animal vaccinated prior to surgery at our Critter Care Wednesday walk in vaccine clinic.
-10am – 2pm.
+You may have your animal vaccinated prior to surgery at our Critter Care Wellness Wednesday – for more information click here.

-All animals are at risk when receiving vaccines on the same day of surgery of possible vaccine reactions.
-Because of the, we recommend that your vaccines already be current on the day of your scheduled surgery appointment from your regular veterinarian.
+All animals are at risk when of possible vaccine reactions.
+Because of this, we recommend that your pet’s vaccines already be current on the day of your scheduled surgery appointment from your regular veterinarian.

 Do you administer pain medication to my animal?